nismod/irv-jamaica/frontend/docs/structure.md

     - `SidebarPanel.tsx` - each section in the sidebar should be composed from `SidebarPanel`.
     - `url-state.tsx` - Recoil state synchronising the state of the sidebar sections to the URL.
-  - `state/` - Recoil state for the app.
-    - `damage-mapping/` - damage mapping from hazards to network assets.
-    - `layers/` - state which creates the view layer instances based on app state and data selection state.
-      - `ui/` - special layers for UI (e.g. feature bounding box layer.)
-      - `interaction-groups.ts` - state containing all active interaction groups.
-      - `view-layers.ts` - state combining all active view layers.
-      - `view-layer-params.ts` - state setting up the dynamic view layer parameters.
-    - `map-view/` - map view state and syncing it to the URL.
-    - `data-params.ts` - view layer data parameters.
-Updated from the sidebar and used to construct map tile URLs.
-    - `sections.ts` - section state for individual sidebar sections.
-    - `view.ts` - view state for individual map views.
   - `api-client.ts` - singleton instances of API clients.
   - `App.ts` - main React app component.
   - `index.css` - global styles (avoid, set styles in components instead.)